aliftype/amiri/README.md

 Amiri Font
 ==========

-Amiri is a classical Arabic typeface in Naskh style for typesetting books and other running text.
+Amiri (أميري) is a classical Arabic typeface in Naskh style for typesetting books and other running text.

 Amiri is a revival of the beautiful typeface pioneered in early 20th century by